nyu-systems/gauntlet/README.md

 # The Gauntlet Tool Suite

-Gauntlet is a set of tools design to find bugs in programmable data-plane compilers.
+Gauntlet is a set of tools designed to find bugs in programmable data-plane compilers.
 More precisely, Gauntlet targets the [P4 language](https://p4.org/) ecosystem and  the P4-16 reference compiler ([p4c](https://github.com/p4lang/p4c/)).

 The goal is to ensure that a P4 compiler correctly translates a given input P4 program to its target-specific binary.
 The compiler must not crash and preserve the semantics of the program as originally written.
 The suite has three major components: